igor47/blog/mobile.md

   opposed to `n`.
 However, decent for a rather simple solution.

-Looking for another solution, I observed that the only relevant points on the road is its endpoints and the intersections between the road, and the line ortogonal on the middle of the line connecting two mobile towers:
+Looking for another solution, I observed that the only relevant points on the road are its endpoints and the intersections between the road, and the line ortogonal on the middle of the line connecting two mobile towers:

 ![](/static/images/ioi/mobile-task-1.jpg)